melhelow/melhelow/README.md

 # Welcome to my Github page! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="29px" height="29px">
 ## 🚀 About Me

-🎓My name is Mohamed Elhelw, and I am a skilled developer proficient in both **front-end and back-end development**.
-I completed my studies at Northwestern University Bootcamp, where I honed my technical expertise.
-In addition, I hold a bachelor's degree in Business and Economics
+🎓I'm Mohamed Elhelw, a skilled developer experienced in both **front-end and back-end** development.
+I graduated from Northwestern University Bootcamp in addition to my bachelor's degree in Business and Economics.
+I'm passionate about creating high-quality solutions that align with clients' goals.
+Let's work together to bring your vision to life

 ✈️ I love **traveling** and love learn about new cultures